Polynomials with core entropy zero: Simplicial tuning and simplicial quotient

 From the bijective correspondence between external edges of $\mathcal{T}_f$ and external edges of $\mathcal{T}_g$, we know that two subgraphs $\mathcal{G}_f^{ext}$ and $\mathcal{G}_g^{ext}$ are isomorphic as directed graphs.
 On the other hand, any vertex in $\mathcal{G}_g^{int}$ has depth 0, and any vertex in $\mathcal{G}_f^{int}$ has depth 0 or 1 by Lemma \ref{lem:0or1}.
 Hence we have

 \end{proof}

-As a corollary, we have one implication and one direction of Theorem \ref{thm:fb} and Theorem \ref{thm:cgrb}. \begin{cor} Let $f \in \mathcal{P}_d$ be a \pcf polynomial.
+As a corollary, we have one implication of Theorem \ref{thm:fb} and one inequality of Theorem \ref{thm:cgrb}. \begin{cor} Let $f \in \mathcal{P}_d$ be a \pcf polynomial.
 Suppose that $f$ is obtained by a finite sequence of simplicial tunings from $z^d$.
 Then $f$ has core entropy zero.
 Moreover, $\mathscr{C}_{c}(f) \geq \mathscr{C}_{gr}(f)$. \end{cor}